Sacramento Boating Accidents Lawyers

 100+ years of combined experience fighting for you

-Water recreation activities are popular in the summer.
-Family and friends enjoying the sun and water.
-Recreational activities such as boating, sailing, parasailing, jet skiing, waterskiing, wakeboarding, water ski tubes, teak surfing, kayaking, and canoeing, present special dangers for serious injury, death, and property damage.
+Water recreation activities are popular in the summer, but boating, parasailing, jet skiing, wakeboarding, kayaking, and canoeing, present special dangers for serious injury, death, and property damage.

+A fun day out on the water with friends and family can quickly turn dangerous because of negligent behavior.
 In 2014, the Coast Guard counted 4,064 accidents that involved 610 deaths, 2,678 injuries, and approximately $39 million dollars of property damage as a result of recreational boating accidents.
-The fatality rate was 5.2 deaths per 100,000 registered recreational vessels.
-This rate represents a 10.6% increase from 2013 (United States Coast Guard).

 - Alcohol use (boating under the influence)